The Wiegold problem and free products of left-orderable groups: Introduction

 Here is the general result we prove, where $\llangle w \rrangle$ is the smallest normal subgroup of $G$ containing $w$. \begin{theoremA} Any free product $G=A\star B$ of nontrivial left-orderable groups $A$ and $B$ has normal rank greater than $1$.
 More precisely, for any $w\in G$ not conjugate into $A$, the natural map $A\inj A\star B$ induces an \emph{injection} $A\inj (A\star B)/\llangle w \rrangle$. \end{theoremA}

 We remark that the same estimate of normal rank holds for free products of groups, where each free factor admits a nontrivial left-orderable quotient.

 Theorem~\ref{thmA: Wiegold} is a corollary of Theorem~\ref{thmA: main} by taking $A$ and $B$ to be finitely generated perfect left-orderable groups.
-Some prominent examples of finitely presentable perfect left-orderable groups include: the commutator subgroup of the braid group $B_n$ for $n\geq 5$ \cite{Dehornoy,GOD}, central extensions of Thompson's group $T$ \cite{GhysSergiescu} and the $(2,3,7)$-triangle group \cite{GOD}, and Higman's group \cite{RivasTriestino}.
+Some prominent examples of finitely presentable perfect left-orderable groups include: the commutator subgroup of the braid group $B_n$ for $n\geq 5$ \cite{Dehornoy,GOD}, a central extension of Thompson's group $T$ \cite{GhysSergiescu} and a central extension of the $(2,3,7)$-triangle group \cite{GOD}, and Higman's group \cite{RivasTriestino}.
+There are also many $\Z$-homology $3$-spheres with left-orderable fundamental groups \cite{LSpace,CullerDunfield}.
 The second author with Hyde constructed the first examples of finitely generated simple left-orderable groups \cite{HydeLodha}, and even finitely presentable ones \cite{HydeLodhaFP}.
 The former family contains continuum many groups (up to isomorphism).

+One can also build other examples for the Wiegold problem based on the ones from Theorem~\ref{thmA: main}, so that the group has other properties: freely indecomposable, linear, residually finite, and hyperbolic; see Theorem~\ref{thmA: Dehn surgery}.